Asymptotics of Brownian occupation measures with unusually large intersections: LDP for occupation measures: the Mukherjee-Varadhan topology

 To see that $\widetilde{\mathcal{M}}_1^{\otimes p}$ is dense in $\widetilde{\mathcal{X}}_{\le 1}^{\otimes p}$, we simply construct $\alpha_{i, n}^j = \alpha_i^j \ast \delta_{x_i^n}$ for some choice of $x_i^n$ satisfying condition (iii).
 We also choose $\beta_n$ to have total mass $\beta_n^j(\mathbb{R}^d) = 1 - \sum_i \alpha_{i, n}^j(\mathbb{R}^d)$ with sufficient spread (e.g., take a Gaussian with variance $n$) so that it totally disintegrates.
 Now it is easy to see that the sequence $\mu_n^{\otimes p}$ with marginals

 satisfies the conditions of the lemma and hence converges to $\{ \widetilde{\alpha}_i^{\otimes p} \}_{i \in I}$. \end{proof}

 Next we prove that $\widetilde{\mathcal{X}}_{\le 1}^{\otimes p}$ is compact.
-Most of the work is done for us by concentration-compactification criterion, originally due to Lions \cite{Lions1984, Lions1984a}.
-The following version is stated in \cite[Theorem~4.5.4]{Tao2013} (slightly rephrased). \cite{MukherjeeVaradhan2016} also states an equivalent statement in the proof of their Theorem~3.2.
+Most of the work is done for us by concentration-compactification criterion.
+The following version is stated in \cite[Theorem~4.5.4]{Tao2013} (slightly rephrased), and \cite{MukherjeeVaradhan2016} also includes an equivalent statement in the proof of their Theorem~3.2.

 \begin{lemma}[{\cite[Theorem~4.5.4]{Tao2013}}] Let $\mu_n$ be a sequence of Borel probability measures on $\mathbb{R}^d$.
 Then, after passing to a subsequence, $\mu_n$ admits a profile decomposition

 That is, the decomposition satisfies the conditions of Lemma~\ref{lem:decomposition-convergence}. \end{lemma}